gitTerebi/DoomRPG-Rebalance/README.md

 ## Installing

-GZDoom v3.7.0 ([v4.1.3](https://zdoom.org/files/gzdoom/bin/gzdoom-bin-4-1-3-x64.zip) recommended) or higher is required to play this mod.
+- GZDoom v3.7.0 ([v4.1.3](https://zdoom.org/files/gzdoom/bin/gzdoom-bin-4-1-3-x64.zip) recommended) or higher is required to play this mod.
+- LZDoom v3.83a or higher.
+- Delta Touch (Android) v3.1 or higher (includes the above versions or higher).

 To run the mod I recommend using [Doom RPG SE Launcher 1.0.3](https://github.com/Forevener/DRPGSEL/releases/tag/v1.0.3) (no higher).